play14team/play14-website/_games/one-two-three-gesture.md

 scale: Min 6, Max unlimited, you need an even number
 timebox: 10-15 mins

-description: This is a nice warm up game.
+excerpt: This is a nice warm up game.
 It’s fun and very simple to setup.

 images:
     - /images/games/one-two-three-gesture/01.png